The image of executives is male

 Male behavior does not lead to the goal!

-A "forced" behavioral change for women is therefore not only normatively and ethically questionable, but in the context of the empirical situation also practically not practicable.
-The desired result - equality - is not achieved that way!
+A “forced” change in behavior for women is therefore not only questionable from a normative and ethical point of view, but also practically difficult to do against the background of the empirical situation.
+The desired result - equality - is not achieved in this way!

 Instead, other forms are needed to overcome this type of gender discrimination.